geotools/geotools/docs/user/tutorial/coverage/coverage.rst

 Image Tiling Application
 ========================

-Previous tutorials covered loading and rendering coverages; this tutorial will demonstrate performing basic operations -- such as crop and scale -- directly on a coverage using the **CoverageProcessor** and friends, as well as use the **Arguments** tool to make command line processing a little simpler.
-We will be creating a simple utility application to "tile" a coverage (simply by subdividing the geographic envelope) and optionally scale the resulting tiles.
+The ImageLab tutorial covered loading and rendering coverages; this tutorial will demonstrate performing basic operations -- such as crop and scale -- directly on a coverage using the **CoverageProcessor** and friends, as well as use the **Arguments** tool to make command line processing a little simpler.
+We will be creating a simple utility application to "tile" a coverage (for the sake of simplicity simply subdividing the envelope) and optionally scaling the resulting tiles.

 Pre-requisites
 --------------